Particular/docs.particular.net/nservicebus/pipeline/manipulate-with-behaviors.md

 snippet: RegisterBehaviorFromFeature

+> [!WARNING]
-WARNING: Behaviors are only created once and the same instance is reused on every invocation of the pipeline.
+> Behaviors are only created once and the same instance is reused on every invocation of the pipeline.
 Consequently, every behavior dependency will also behave as a singleton, even if a different option was specified when registering it in [dependency injection](/nservicebus/dependency-injection/).
 Furthermore, the behavior and all dependencies called during the invocation phase must be concurrency-safe and possibly stateless.
 Storing state in a behavior instance should be avoided since it will cause the state to be shared across all message handling sessions.
 This could lead to unwanted side effects.

 ## Replace an existing step